ApexVM/codeserver/README.md

 Woah calm down, okay?
 This may be okay but is illegal on RunCode systems.
 However you can "patch" avm to run DEs on your instance, check [Running DEs on RunCode instance](https://github.com/ApexVM/codeserver/tree/feat/de) .

 ### Using remote administration tools
-Using any tools that are designed to gain access to the computers are **FORBITTEN**.
+Using any tools that are designed to gain access to the computers are **FORBIDDEN**.
 RunCode itself is SSH and VS Code server so why do you need another SSH client?
 Just start new terminal -_-

 If you want to use any remote control apps like anydesk or rustdesk, they are not allowed too unless they're offically supported on Apex VM's site.
 However RunCode supports noVNC :)